reruo321/Java_Practice/Chapter-03/README.md

 # Ch.
 3 - Basics of Java Language
-In this chapter, you can learn the basics of JAVA language.
+In this chapter, you can learn the basics of Java language.
 It resembles the ones from C++.

 ## Ex.
 01 - Data Type Variable
 ### Data Types